DZuz14/react-spotify/notes.md

-# Part 7: Adding To Playlists
+# Part 7: Adding/Removing From Playlists

-Let's start adding songs to our own custom playlists.
+Let's start adding/removing songs to/from our custom created playlists.

 ## Add Plus Icon